Can You Get Chlamydia From Kissing?

 Chlamydia symptoms in women include:

-For both men and women, you may experience discomfort and discharge in your anus (if you had anal sex) and pain, redness and/or discharge in your eye (conjunctivitis).
+For both men and women, you may experience discomfort and discharge in your anus (if you had anal sex without a condom) and pain, redness and/or discharge in your eye (conjunctivitis).
 Chlamydia in the throat is also possible, and is contracted via oral sex, not kissing.
 Symptoms include a sore throat, spots towards the back of the mouth and sores in and around the mouth.

-If you have any chlamydia symptoms, you should see your GP, community contraceptive service or local genitourinary medicine (GUM) clinic as soon as possible to have a chlamydia test.
+If you have any chlamydia symptoms, you should seek medical advice, see your GP, or local genitourinary medicine (GUM) clinic as soon as possible to have a chlamydia test.

 If you test positive for chlamydia or if it's very likely you have the infection, you will be given a course of antibiotics.
 You should start this as soon as possible.
-Chlamydia is unlikely to go away without treatment, and can cause health complications if it is not dealt with promptly.
+Chlamydia is unlikely to go away without treatment, and can cause health problems if left untreated.
 Over 95% of people will be cured of chlamydia if they take their antibiotic medication correctly.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.